daveykemp/daveykemp.github.io/test.md

             <img src="/images/profilepic.jpeg" alt="David B. Kemp">
         </td>
         <td valign="top">
-            <p><b>Welcome to the web pages of Prof. David B. Kemp and his paleoenvironmental change research group at China University of Geosciences (Wuhan).
-Our work is focused on unravelling the climate history of the Earth through analysis of the sedimentary record.</b></p>
+           <div class="verticalLine"><p><b>Welcome to the web pages of Prof. David B. Kemp and his paleoenvironmental change research group at China University of Geosciences (Wuhan).
+Our work is focused on unravelling the climate history of the Earth through analysis of the sedimentary record.</b></p></div>
         </td>
     </tr>
 </table>